You are currently viewing Parietal Bone

 2. Posterior (occipital) border: The posterior border of the parietal bone is also thick and serrated.
 It articulates with the parietal (lambdoid) border of the squamous part of the occipital bone to form one half of the lambdoid suture.
 The lambdoid suture is a curved suture that separates the parietal bones from the occipital bone.

-See also Anatomy of the stomach
+See also Anatomy of the Lungs: Structure, Function, and Importance

 Lambda: